Updated on May 18th, 2021 by Bob Ciura

 Another important consideration for investing in foreign companies is withholding taxes.
 Dividends received in Canadian dollars are typically subject to a 25% withholding tax (15% for most U.S. investors).
 However, there is an exception for Canadian stocks – the withholding tax is waived for U.S. investors who hold the stock in a qualified retirement account, such as a 401(k) or IRA.

 Shaw’s history of returning capital to shareholders is significant, even if it hasn’t raised the payout since 2016.
 The dividend was raised briskly up until 2016, but Shaw’s major business transformation caused it to pause on payout increases.

-As a result, we view the dividend as sustainable, barring a major recession or business downturn.
+Overall, we view the dividend as sustainable, barring a major recession or business downturn.
 Shaw’s free cash flow guidance and earnings outlook have both improved significantly and we see the company growing its way out of the precariously financed dividend situation.